“Why does Exhibitors Only promote data management services so heavily?”

 In fact, they were so good at this that any show they launched or managed very quickly became the market-leading event.

 Why was that?

-The audience was and is the product for an exhibition organiser
+The audience was and always will be the product for exhibition organisers

 The audience (I was told many, many times) was the product we sold.

 Not the stands.
 Not the signage.
 None of those things counted a jot if we didn’t deliver the audience.